minakod/minakod.github.io/essays/why_configuration_management_and_git.md

 ## GitHub & Git

-To address the problems of configuration management, GitHub is the most popular cloud-based software hosting platform, and Git is the most popular technology for configuration management.
+What do you think... *"Is GitHub popular becasue of Git?"* or *"Is Git popular because of GitHub?"* In order to answer this question, the definitions of GitHub and Git have to e clear.
+GitHub is the most popular cloud-based software hosting platform, and Git is the most popular technology for configuration management.
+Both GotHub and Git are used to address the problems of configuration management.
+My understanding is that Git is a distributed version control system that keeps track of changes and updates, and it works perfectly with GitHub which allows users to share codes and to make a clone of a repository.
+Therefore, I think *"GitHub is popular because of Git."*